 Medium Low-Shedding Dog Breeds

 It’s important to abolish the popular myth about all low-shedding dogs.
 They do shed.
-All dogs will shed, however some breeds shed a lot less than others.
+All dogs will shed, however, some breeds shed a lot less than others.
 Many low-shedding dogs also possess double coats that actually trap the hair and require daily grooming to remove this hair that would normally just fall to the floor in other breeds.

 Hypoallergenic Dog Breeds?

-Medium Low-Shedding Breeds
+Medium Sized, Low-Shedding Dog Breeds

 The Basenji certainly has a punchy and loveable nature and is a master at keeping his coat clean and groomed.
 In saying this, they will require a weekly brush to remove dead hair.
-They are considered a typical low-shedding breed, however don’t be fooled, the Basenji does shed but the hair is so fine and short that the shedding is not easily noticeable compared with other dog breeds.
+They are considered a typical low-shedding breed, however, don’t be fooled.
+The Basenji does shed, but the hair is so fine and short that the shedding is not easily noticeable compared with other dog breeds.

 2. Kerry Blue Terrier

 A popular and relatively new breed to the low-shedding category.
 They were originally developed as a hypoallergenic guide dog with a low-shedding coat.
 Like with all dog breeds, the breeder is vitally important when purchasing a Labradoodle to check for quality with coat and breed.
-They have three different coats – Hair Coat, Wool Coat and the Fleece Coat.
+They have three different coats – Hair Coat, Wool Coat, and the Fleece Coat.
 Fleece and Wool are the lowest of the shedding varieties for this breed.
 All coat types will need to be brushed weekly to promote healthy skin and remove dead and loose hair.

 4. Irish Terrier